 If you’re dealing with one of these issues and are worried about possible weight gain, cannabis could be a natural way to counteract that side effect.

 There’s way more to the story when it comes to cannabis and your weight.
 Not only does marijuana appear to help you shed the pounds, but it can also be used to make exercising more enjoyable.
-Some people actually find cannabis motivates them before and during a workout—yet another way marijuana can promote weight loss.
+Some people actually find cannabis motivates them before and during a workout—yet another way cannabis can promote weight loss.
 Let us know in the comments if cannabis has helped you lose weight and how you incorporate marijuana into a healthy lifestyle.

 Photo Credit: Patricia Serna